dialpad/dialtone-legacy/docs/guides/getting-started/index.md

 ### Utility-first

 Dialtone's CSS library offers a framework of utility-first classes.
-Each class is a small, <a href="https://css-tricks.com/lets-define-exactly-atomic-css/" target="_blank">atomic style</a> declaration that, when chained together, should mitigate most situations in which custom CSS must be written.
+Each class is a small, [atomic style](https://css-tricks.com/lets-define-exactly-atomic-css/) declaration that, when chained together, should mitigate most situations in which custom CSS must be written.
 Just write these classes right in your mark-up and you're all set!

 <code-well-header>
   <div class="d-p16 d-bgc-black-600 d-fc-white">Box</div>